Fings Ain't Wot They Used T'Be: Musical score

-The original score and band parts for Fings Ain't Wot They Used T'be were lost sometime after its initial run.
-The only score which is now available comprises previously published song-copy versions of some of the musical numbers, along with handwritten material for the remaining songs.
+The original score and band parts for Fings Ain't Wot They Used T'be were lost sometime after its initial run, and so the only score which is now commercially available comprises previously published song-copy versions of some of the musical numbers, along with handwritten material for the remaining songs.
 There are no band parts, and "Meatface" is not present in any form.

+For the production at the Guildford School of Acting in December 2012, Musical Director Steve Hill was asked to reconstruct the full score and band parts.

 Whilst the show was playing at the Garrick Theatre, record producer Norman Newell collected British film, television, singing and stage stars to release an all star recording of the show.
 Tony Osborne provided musical direction, with John Barry and His Orchestra providing backing on two songs with Adam Faith.
 The cast included the author Lionel Bart himself, Alfie Bass, Adam Faith, Harry Fowler, Joan Heal, Sidney James, Alfred Marks, Marion Ryan, Tony Tanner, and the Williams Singers.
 The finale with the entire company also had vocals with "several celebrities present at the session" (according to the liner notes), including Glen Mason, Sean Connery, John Burgess, Pip Wedge, Jimmy Henney, Stella Tanner, and from the Garrick Theatre original cast, Miriam Karlin.
 The album was released in 1960 on the His Master's Voice label (CLP 1358).

+Reception

+Reviewing a production in March 1959 Variety called it "a specialised piece of entertainment."